rohitpotato/react-native-chat-app/README.md

 12. Rewrite using Hooks

 # Installation
 1. Follow the [react-native-firebase](https://invertase.io/oss/react-native-firebase/quick-start/android-firebase-credentials) setup guide here to correctly set up firebase.

+### (Get your `google-services.json` file from your firebase console and paste it inside `android/app` folder.)

 2. `yarn install` to install all dependencies.
 3. **[Initialize a firebase cloud function project](https://firebase.google.com/docs/functions/get-started).**
-4. Download your admin sdk key file from *`https://console.firebase.google.com/u/0/project/YOUR_PROJECT_ID/settings/serviceaccounts/adminsdk`* and paste it inside the `functions` directory.
+4. Download your admin sdk key file from *`https://console.firebase.google.com/u/0/project/YOUR_PROJECT_ID/settings/serviceaccounts/adminsdk`* and paste it inside the `functions` directory inside the cloud functions project.

 ## Add the following code to your `functions/index.js`: (For self-destucting messages and online/offline presence to work)